TomasJohansson/sweden_crs_transformations_4net/README.md

 # Accuracy of the transformations

 The transformations have been verified by using coordinates from a test file "swedish_crs_coordinates.csv".
-That test file were copied from another project of mine which had created it by using five different Java implementations of transformations.
+That test file were copied from another project of mine which had created it by using six different Java implementations of transformations.
 See these URL's below for that file and the Java code that created it:
 [https://github.com/TomasJohansson/crsTransformations/ ... /swedish_crs_coordinates.csv](https://github.com/TomasJohansson/crsTransformations/blob/a1da6c74daf040a521beb32f9f395124ffe76aa6/crs-transformation-adapter-test/src/test/resources/generated/swedish_crs_coordinates.csv  )
 [https://github.com/TomasJohansson/crsTransformations/ ...  /CoordinateTestDataGeneratedFromEpsgDatabaseTest.java (method createFileWithTransformationResultsForCoordinatesInSweden())](https://github.com/TomasJohansson/crsTransformations/blob/173ba6c35f045ac906da5b28dfa8bbff97d037fb/crs-transformation-adapter-test/src/test/java/com/programmerare/com/programmerare/testData/CoordinateTestDataGeneratedFromEpsgDatabaseTest.java#L671)